 Firstly we chose our platform for documentation - we decided to go with Figma because it provides easy accessibility and we were using it within the design team already.
 Then we proceeded to record how we approached one of our typical builds.

-We identified the 4 main phases in the project lifecycle and then sub-divided them into smaller set of activities.
+We identified the four main phases in the project lifecycle and then sub-divided them into a smaller set of activities.

 Once we had a clear structure in place we transferred it onto Figma and made it look a lot less messy :)